What is the Shopping Cart?

 Users must accept Terms and Conditions: Enabling this option forces users to agree to the site's terms and conditions before they can submit an order through the shopping cart.
 The Terms and Conditions can be entered in the accompanying dialog where you can use Markdown to format the text.

-Fields: The Fields section lets you choose which fields users need to fill in before they can submit the order.
+Fields: In this section, you can choose which fields users need to fill in before they can submit the order.
 You can add fields that relate to each item in the shopping cart, and fields that relate to the entire job.
-You can add text fields, checkboxes, and drop down lists and predefine values for these.
+You can add text fields, checkboxes, and drop-down lists as well as predefine values for these.
 Regular expressions can also be created to ensure correct input of metadata, along with a validation message to tell users what they're expected to enter.